Egyptian desserts offer an endless variety from syrupy sweet to crunchy and nutty. Here’s my guide to everything you can’t miss!

 Egyptian and local desserts are especially popular during Ramadan, when even families on a budget don’t hesitate to splurge and put the finest on their tables.
 There are long lines at the pastry shops downtown as everyone stocks up on their goodies.

 But where can you start sampling amid such a wide variety?

-Here are the famous desserts you must try in Egypt:
+Here are the famous oriental and Egyptian desserts you must try:

 This famous semolina sweet cake is likely what comes to mind when you think of Middle Eastern sweets.
 Rich, heavy and syrupy, basbousa is a decadent little square that feels like pure sugar melting on your tongue.